 The girl looked up and she was now older.
-A woman who was stern through-and-through, with a face as unyielding as brickwork.
+A woman who was stern through-and-through.
 “I’m sorry, sir, but you’re not listed here.”

 “My apologies, I forgot,” Freddy laughed with an uneasy heartiness.
 “I used to ornament the Observer, of course.
 I’m more recently under Exeunt Magazine.
 Youssoupoff – with two us and two esses.”
 He had already fallen into that hurriedly bargaining voice, as though he was being walked out of a casino, and he was repulsed by its husky gabble.
 He had parted company with Exeunt at the last Fringe.
 He was now loosely writing for some amateurish free newspaper that lay around in unwrapped bales in the foyers of venues, and mostly for his own blog.

 The woman came to an official decision.
 “There is no record, I’m afraid.
 You will need to pay.”
 She smiled primly and, with a helpless flutter of her eyelashes, she was a girl again.